Cleaning Business Insurance

 Professional indemnity insurance

-Professional indemnity insurance protects you if a client takes legal action because you have made a mistake in the service you have provided.
+Professional indemnity insurance protects you if a client takes legal action because you have made a mistake in any professional services you have provided.
+So, if you provide cleaning advice for a fee, such as which products to use for a certain job, you may benefit from this cover.

 Need some help?